Read how IIASA works with research partners across the globe to deliver world-class research.

 Science and policy must work together to achieve a sustainable future for humanity.

-Andreas Richter joined IIASA in September 2016, as a guest researcher with the Ecosystems Services and Management Program (ESM).
+Andreas Richter joined IIASA in September 2016, as a senior guest researcher with the Ecosystems Services and Management Program (ESM).

 Dr. Richter received his PhD degree in Plant Biology from the University of Vienna, Austria in 1989.
 He currently is full professor for terrestrial ecosystem research and vice head of the Department of Microbiology and Ecosystem Science at the University of Vienna and director of the Austrian Polar Research Institute.